Google Product Feed Specification: How To Comply With Google’s Feed Requirements

 The “Condition” and “Item group ID” attributes (click to zoom)

-AdTribes templates include all of these attributes.
-Plus, the plugin makes it easy to add more attributes to your feed, enabling you to meet all of Google’s requirements.
+AdTribes templates include all of these product feed attributes.
+Additionally, the plugin makes it easy to add more attributes to your feed, enabling you to meet all of Google’s requirements.

 Other Google feed specifications